 Chair

 Since retiring I have kept busy as a consultant, undertaking various pro bono work, trying to improve my bridge and Italian language and, most recently, hosting Ukrainian refugees in collaboration with SWR.
-I am extremely excited about joining SWR as the Key Partners Trustee where I hope my background will help me to advance the goals of SWR and support the other volunteers and the refugees.
+I am extremely excited to be serving as Chair of SWR, where I hope my background will help me to advance the goals of the organisation and support our volunteers and the refugees we serve.

 Donald Fleming